mabdn/fprime-spaceposts/README.md

     ```md
     ![alt text](assets/images/screenshot.png)
     ```
+Draft:
+* How to use it in an existing F' Flight Software System?
+Developers that wish to use the code of this repository can swap out the implementations for these components to fit the UserMessage system into their own  F' flight software system (see [Used Framwork Components](#component-model)).

 ### Example: Send Message to Satellite
 Make sure to include at least one nicely visualized examples / tutorial.